AlafariAbdullah/setup-docs/MinecraftWorldSync.md

 )
 echo 🔴 Minecraft has closed.

-echo Backing up your world to GitHub...
+echo Backing up your save to GitHub...

 git add .
 : Check if there are any changes staged